kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 #Quickstart
 1. Click **Test Server** to check if the link is valid.
 2. Click **Select Character** to load the style and character.
 [Available Characters: Kasumi, Natsu, Kei]
+3. Open a chat with any of the characters and click **Send Chat** to generate an image.